underhilllabs/underhilllabs.github.com/_posts/2012-05-11-jekyll-on-nfsn.md

 title: Using Jekyll on NearlyFreeSpeech.net
 tags: jekyll webdev
 category: Web Development
+description: How to set up a jekyll static-site on NearlyFreeSpeech.net, deploying with git push and the git post-receive hook.
 ---

-NearlyFreeSpeech.net is a good stripped-down fit for a Jekyll site once everything is set up.
+NearlyFreeSpeech.net is a good simple, bare-bones fit for a Jekyll site once everything is set up.
 The price can't be beat, you can put down a $10 payment and just try it out.
 With a Jekyll site, that $10 investment should last a while!

 ## Set Up SSH Alias
 The first thing to do is set up an ssh alias in your .bashrc file.